mindkin/hourfleet/docs/datasecurity.md

 These configuration sets are stored in a separate data store dedicated to the Hourfleet platform only.
 There is no access to this store from any tenant on the platform.
 Direct access to these data stores is permitted to Hourfleet support staff.

 All access to all data stored in this dedicated Azure Storage Account will be securely encrypted via HTTPS, and limited to direct access by only components in the Hourfleet architecture.
 Access Keys to this storage account are also stored in a platform dedicated Azure Key Vault.
 See [Secrets](#Secrets) below.
-Direct access to these data stores is permitted to Hourfleet support staff.
+Direct access to these data stores is permitted via HTTPS to Hourfleet support staff.

 ### Secrets